zubaidrasool007/personal-psychology-assesment/README.md

 ## Intovert/Extrovert
- By using this app we take the PersonalityTest.This app give the result in the form of  extorvert or introvert.
+ By using this app we take the Personality Assesment.
+A the end of the Assesment result tells you either you are an extrovert or introvert.

+ This assesment has five number of qustions and every qustion have four options.

  ## stack
  - Angular App
  - Prime ng
- - app-routing

 # PersonalityTest